Cover Letters and E-mail Correspondence

 Post-interview correspondence–which may include thank-you notes and letters accepting or declining offers of employment–should be similarly tailored, specific, and error-free.
 Any post-interview correspondence should provide enough information to evoke the relationship you have established with the recipient and to fulfill the purpose of the correspondence (generally, either getting or giving information or thanks), and then should conclude gracefully, respecting the reader’s time.

-In additional to our high-level overview below, please refer to the Career Manual distributed at Orientation for a detailed discussion of cover letters and e-mail correspondence.
+In additional to our high-level overview below, please refer to the Career Manual for a detailed discussion of cover letters and e-mail correspondence.
 It provides additional information on drafting cover letters and e-mails and examples of different types of correspondence.
 It is highly recommended that LL.M. students consult the relevant chapter of the Career Manual when writing, editing, and formatting their written correspondence.
 For additional guidance in drafting your cover letters and e-mails, we recommend you review our samples of different kinds of correspondence.

 Cover Letter Format